wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Keyboard switch types

 Most keyboard switches (keyswitches) are made by Cherry and are part of the MX family.
 There exist many new manufacturers, but I won't get into them here today.
-The primary differences between these types are the strength of the spring inside the switch, affecting how much force (measured in g=grams) is required to press the switch, and also the "track" the key switch follows along the way, which may have bumps or other affects to give you physical feedback while typing.
+The primary differences between these types are the strength of the spring inside the switch, affecting how much force (measured in g=grams) is required to press the switch, and also the "track" the key switch follows along the way, which may have bumps or other effects to give you physical feedback while typing.

-Also note that all Cherry keyswitches activate before the reach the bottom of the spring (bottoming out).
+Also note that all Cherry keyswitches actuate before the reach the bottom of the spring (bottoming out).
 It is generally recommend to avoiding bottoming out when typing if possible since it is wasted effort and will make your typing louder, but I can personally say this is a hard habit to break.

 ## Clicky keyswitches

 TODO image of MX blue + green

 Clicky switches are the classic style that is probably most well-known.
-Clicky switches are known for their somewhat high pitched clicking noise produced when activating the switch.
+Clicky switches are known for their somewhat high-pitched clicking noise produced when activating the switch.
 This gives amazing feedback when pressing a key, but can be overwhelming in a shared space setting such as an open office environment.
-Clicky switches also typically have a "bump" feeling where the key switch makes a little jump on an internal track, giving you physical feedback on your fingers as the key activates.
+Clicky switches also typically have a "bump" feeling where the key switch makes a little jump on an internal track, giving you physical feedback on your fingers as the key actuates.

 Cherry MX Blues are the most popular clicky switch, which required 50g of force to press the switch.
 MX Greens on the other hand require a firm 70g of force to be pressed.